 Crepes are best when they are still warm from the pan.
 But what to do with leftover crepes?

-Store them with parchment paper between crepes in a zip-top plastic bag in the fridge for up to 2 days.
+Store crepes with parchment paper between crepes in a zip-top plastic bag or covered with cling film in the fridge for up to 2 days.

 Can you freeze crepes?
-Yes, absolutely!
 You can freeze a stack of crepes with parchment in between wrapped in plastic film for up to two months.

 If you are short on time, slightly heat the milk before incorporating it into the principal preparation.
 Once you make crepe batter, you can start to cook crepes right away.